|

 just been to the ER for emergency examination for possible cardiac

 involvement but whose ECG and blood work was found to be normal.
+Note: The ER is the first and best place to be with

 any presenting symptoms of chest pain.
 Never assume chest pain is anything